Prasanta-Hembram/translations/marketing-page-feature-hubspot-md/en.md

 HubSpot is a comprehensive sales, marketing, and customer support software.
 Connect HubSpot to:

 - Create HubSpot contacts to keep the CRM up to date.
-- Open associated HubSpot contact from member profile in Directory.
+- Open associated HubSpot contact from member profile in Community.
 - Preview deal information on member profile.
 - Sync member activities into HubSpot.